-Dr. Alex Shigo's yellow booklet titled Pruning Trees Near Electric Utility Lines provides a good working summary of the principals included in ANSI A-300.
+The International Society of Arboriculture's booklet titled "Best Management Practices for Utility Pruning of Trees" provides a good working summary of the principals included in ANSI A-300.
 Contract tree workers are expected to have a copy of this booklet in the field for reference purposes.